Memorial Continental Hall

 The Memorial Continental Hall in Washington, D.C. is the national headquarters of the Daughters of the American Revolution (DAR).
 It is located at 1776 D Street NW, sharing a city block with the DAR's later-built Administration Building, and Constitution Hall.
 Completed in 1910, it is the oldest of the three buildings.
 It was the site of the 1922 Washington Naval Conference, a major diplomatic event in the aftermath of World War I. The building was declared a National Historic Landmark in 1972.
+The national headquarters of the Children of the American Revolution is located in the building.

 Description

 Memorial Continental Hall occupies the eastern third of the city block bounded by C and D, 17th and 18th Streets NW, on the west side of the Ellipse near the White House.
 It is a two-story masonry structure, built out of brick and concrete whose exterior is clad in Vermont marble with Georgian revival features.
 Its three street-facing elevations all have monumental two-story porticos with Doric columns.
 The principal entrance, facing east toward 17th Street and the Ellipse, is extended to function as a porte cochere, with a drive passing under it.
 The south portico is semi-circular, with thirteen columns.